Skip to content

 1Failing to quantify impact at scale

 Meta operates at a scale few companies match — billions of users, millions of requests per second.
 If your resume only says 'improved the product,' it won't resonate.
-Always include the scale of your work (users affected, data volume, system throughput) and the measurable outcome (percentage improvements, revenue impact, latency reductions).
+Meta interviewers are explicitly trained to probe for impact, so always include the scale of your work (users affected, data volume, throughput) and the measurable outcome (percentage improvements, revenue impact, latency reductions).

 2Overemphasizing process over execution

-Meta's 'Move Fast' culture means they value shipping and iterating over lengthy planning cycles.
-A resume heavy on 'facilitated meetings,' 'created roadmaps,' and 'wrote design documents' without corresponding delivery outcomes will signal that you might slow down a fast-paced team.
-Lead with what you built and shipped, then mention the process briefly.
+Meta's 'Move Fast' value rewards shipping and iterating over lengthy planning cycles.
+A resume heavy on 'facilitated meetings,' 'created roadmaps,' and 'wrote design documents' without corresponding delivery outcomes signals you might slow down a fast-paced team.
+Lead with what you built and shipped, then mention process briefly.

 Frequently Asked Questions